I’m certainly not going to let the chilly evenings spoil my enjoyment of being in the garden for the rest of this year.

 So there you have it.
 It’s as simple as that

-Why not check out Jack’s scorching selection of chimineas, firepits and braziers and you too can enhance the ambience of your garden with some fabulous aromas.
+Why not check out Jack’s sizzling selection of chimineas, firepits and braziers and you too can enhance the ambience of your garden with some fabulous aromas.
 Who needs a scented candle when you can have a scented fire?

 Which fragrance will be your favourite?